-If you’re looking for a fish finder that offers extremely clear underwater visuals and it’s packed with other features like music downloads, then this is the right option.
+If you’re looking for a fish finder using incredible fish finding technology to produce crisp underwater visuals, then this is the right option.
 I find that products like these are a bit unnecessary because they’re more “smoke and mirrors” than they are things that will actually help you.

 That said, the Real Vision 3D imaging is no joke.
 It also comes with side and down vision and an operating system that is easy to use despite its complicated appearance.